polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/04-import-traits.md

 ---

 Now that you have the bare bones of the pallet in place, you’re ready to start customizing the code to implement the application-specific interfaces it requires.
 This is where application design comes into play.
-Because FRAME is a modular and takes advantage of the flexibility that Rust traits and generic types provide, often you can find the interfaces you need are already provided in `frame_system`, `frame_support`, or in other predefined pallets and you can import them directly into your pallet.
+Because FRAME is modular and takes advantage of the flexibility that Rust traits and generic types provide, often you can find the interfaces you need are already provided in `frame_system`, `frame_support`, or in other predefined pallets and you can import them directly into your pallet.

 ## Import and declare external interfaces